Still Learning, After All These Years

 To no surprise, the CAEL elders concluded their panel by sharing the same concern of the community development field: How to best recruit and build the next generation of leaders to pass on the torch.
 There are many local initiatives on which communities and colleges could better partner in our collective striving to improve lives and the economic health of families.

-There is much we can learn from each other.
+There is much our two worlds can learn from each other.

 About the author more »